phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 798318
+#Total Number of Tweets: 1698424
-#Number of Clinton Tweets: 537515
+#Number of Trump Tweets: 799101
-#Number of Sanders Tweets: 216699
+#Number of Clinton Tweets: 537787
-#Number of Rubio Tweets: 215940
+#Number of Sanders Tweets: 216860
-#Number of Carson Tweets: 129373
+#Number of Rubio Tweets: 216099
-#Number of Bush Tweets: 90224
+#Number of Carson Tweets: 129534
-#Total Number of Tweets:
+#Number of Bush Tweets: 90332
 ---